jbae49/devtools-play/README.md

 ### What's all about those dev tools

+- `cl.py` and `retry.py`
+    * downloading an entire NFT collection (around 9k images) from IPFS and uploading to google drive

 Want to try out sth like
 - get nft info given the wallet address